|

 Fall in the Great Smoky Mountains National Park is unlike anything you will ever experience.
 The beautiful array of fall colors, the diverse plant life, towering trees that look magnificent, and picturesque and Instagram-worthy.

-There are over 100 species of native trees that are home to the Smokies that hover 4,000 feet above the clouds.
+Over 100 species of native trees are home to the Smokies, which hover 4,000 feet above the clouds.

 The fall color display usually reaches a peak at middle and lower elevations between mid-October and early November.

-The Smoky Mountain offers visitors a beautiful display of trees including sugar maple, scarlet oak, sweetgum, red maple, and hickories.
+The Smoky Mountains offer visitors a beautiful display of trees, including sugar maple, scarlet oak, sweetgum, red maple, and hickories.

 September in The Smoky Mountains

-By the end of September when temperatures are cooler at night, mixed with rain will bring a spectacular display of the Great Smoky Mountain fall foliage.
+By the end of September, when temperatures are cooler at night, mixed with rain, a spectacular display of the Great Smoky Mountain fall foliage will be produced.

-As fall approaches the days will grow shorter and nights grow longer and become much cooler which will cause the leaves to paint a beautiful portrait of art featuring splashes of nature’s palette across the Smoky Mountains.
+As fall approaches, the days will grow shorter, and nights will grow longer and become much cooler, which will cause the leaves to paint a beautiful portrait of art featuring splashes of nature’s palette across the Smoky Mountains.

 Sourwood, dogwood, maple, sassafras, and birch trees are the first to make the change, turning red, orange, and yellow.
 At this point, there is just a hint of fall color change among those early autumn starters.

-If you are visiting the Smoky Mountains in September I suggest the following scenic drives for seeing fall colors in the Smoky Mountains include:
+If you are visiting the Smoky Mountains in September, I suggest the following scenic drives for seeing fall colors in the Smoky Mountains:

 Another colorful fall foliage opportunity includes a motor tour of the recently reopened Parson Branch Road, an eight-mile one-way narrow, low-speed byway.

-The road provides motorists an opportunity to drive through a large area of mature second-growth forest and experience the quiet and solitude a back-in-the-woods journey has to offer.
+The road allows motorists to drive through a large area of mature second-growth forest and experience the quiet and solitude of a back-in-the-woods journey.

 October Colors in The Smoky Mountains

-By the beginning of October, trees in the Smoky Mountains high country that are now showing bright fall colors are the yellows of American beech and yellow birch and different shades of reds on mountain ash, pin cherry, and mountain maple.
+By the beginning of October, trees in the Smoky Mountains high country are now showing bright fall colors: the yellows of American beech and yellow birch and different shades of reds on mountain ash, pin cherry, and mountain maple.

-Some dogwood and maples are beginning to turn different colors in some areas as well.
+Some dogwood and maples are also beginning to turn different colors in some areas.

-Fall wildflowers such as goldenrod and asters are colorful throughout the park and some blueberry and blackberry shrubs are also changing color, as well as the Virginia creeper plant.
+Fall wildflowers such as goldenrod and asters are colorful throughout the park.
+Some blueberry and blackberry shrubs, as well as the Virginia creeper plant, are also changing color.

-Bright golds and yellows of American beech, yellow birch, and yellow buckeye and different shades of reds on mountain ash, pin, black cherry, and mountain maple are painting the landscape.
+Bright golds and yellows of American beech, yellow birch, yellow buckeye, and different shades of red on mountain ash, pin, black cherry, and mountain maple are painting the landscape.

-Fall wildflowers such as mountain gentian, black cohosh, and goldenrod are colorful throughout the park and some blueberry and blackberry shrubs are also in color, as well as the Virginia creeper plant.
+Fall wildflowers such as mountain gentian, black cohosh, and goldenrod are colorful throughout the park.
+Some blueberry and blackberry shrubs, as well as the Virginia creeper plant, are also colorful.

-By mid-October at the lower elevations, fall colors are finally expanding with the sunny days and cooler nights which help the colors begin to change.
+By mid-October at the lower elevations, fall colors are finally expanding, and sunny days and cooler nights help the colors begin to change.

 The peak of color at the lower elevations is over a week away.
 In the valleys, black gum, dogwood, sumac, and sourwood trees continue to show vivid reds.
 Golds are coming along on tulip trees, black walnut, birch, beech, and hickories.